temporalio/documentation/docs/server-elasticsearch-setup.md

 ## Overview

 You can integrate [Elasticsearch](https://www.elastic.co/elasticsearch/) with the Temporal Server to enhance [Workflow search](/docs/server-workflow-search) functionality.
-Temporal Server versions < 1.6.0 require the use of Kafka + Zookeeper to use Elasticsearch.
-Temporal Server versions >= 1.6.0 do not require any additional dependencies to use Elasticsearch.
-The [Server versions and dependencies](/docs/server-versions-and-dependencies) page lists compatible versions of dependencies.
+The [Server versions and dependencies](/docs/server-versions-and-dependencies/#workflow-search) page describes which versions require the use of Kafka, and which ones do not.

 Integration with Elasticsearch is defined in the Server configuration files.
-For Server versions >= 1.6.0, all you need to do is edit the `persistence` section.
+If you are not using Kafka, all you need to do is edit the `persistence` section.
-For Server versions < 1.6.0, you will need to edit the `kafka` section as well.
+If you are using Kafka, you will need to edit the `kafka` section as well.

 You can use the Temporal Server [development_es.yaml](https://github.com/temporalio/temporal/blob/master/config/development_es.yaml) file as working example.